-Dr. Steen studied chemistry at the University in Freiburg (Germany), UMIST/Manchester (UK) and Swiss Federal Institute of Technology (ETH) Zurich (Switzerland).
-He received his PhD in Biochemistry and Molecular Biology from the University of Southern Denmark working in the laboratory of Matthias Mann on the mass spectrometric analysis of protein modifications.
-He completed postdoctoral fellowships in the laboratories of Steve Gygi and Marc Kirschner at the Departments of Cell Biology and Systems Biology at Harvard Medical School.
+Dr. Steen studied chemistry at the University of Freiburg (Germany), UMIST/Manchester (UK), and Swiss Federal Institute of Technology (ETH) Zurich (Switzerland).
+He received his PhD in Biochemistry and Molecular Biology from the University of Southern Denmark, working in the laboratory of Dr. Matthias Mann on the mass spectrometric analysis of protein modifications.
+He completed postdoctoral fellowships in the laboratories of Drs.
+Steve Gygi and Marc Kirschner in the Departments of Cell Biology and Systems Biology at Harvard Medical School.

 In 2004, Dr. Steen joined the faculty at Harvard Medical School and became principal investigator in the Department of Pathology at Boston Children's Hospital.
 Dr. Steen has published more than 180 papers in international peer-reviewed journals, which have been cited more than 23,000 times, resulting in an h-index of 66.